top of page

 “Oh!
 It’s a guide!
 Jeffe!
 Thank God!”
 All faces look to me.

-“Is everyone okay?
+I ask “Is everyone okay?
 Has anyone been washed away?”

 “No. Everyone’s fine.
 But we we’re stuck!
-We’re cold and wet!
-And we can’t get back to the boats!”
+We’re cold and wet, and we can’t get back to the boats!”

 XXX

-Decades later, Dave, hand clutching my arm as if he were there once more, would describe the mood thusly: “Boyo…it was…Chilling.”
+Decades later, Dave, hand clutching my arm as if he were there once more, would describe the mood thusly: “Boyo… it was… Chilling.”

-Voices cannot overcome the bellow of rapids.
-Sometimes communication between one boat and another, or a boat and a swimmer, is critical, so river guides use hand signals.
-A pat on the head means “OK.”
-It’s a question-response sort of thing.
-One pat deserving another.
-Clearly, they’re expecting bad news.
-Unable to help myself, I smile, pat my head, and point with my other thumb over my shoulder behind me.
+Clearly, they’re expecting bad news, and still see only me since everyone else is just behind a little rise behind me.
+Unable to help myself, I smile, pat my head, and point with my thumb over my shoulder.
 They glance at each other, then back to me.
 One pats his head back, face puzzled, slowly rising from his crouch.
 Faces turn towards each other, mouths stir.

 Presently, Moley materializes, bringing up the rear.
 All accounted for.

-Where a dozen boats were, there are three—my snout and two eighteen footers, swaying in the current.
+Where a dozen boats were, there are three – my snout and two eighteen footers, swaying in the current.

 “Wait’ll YOU hear,” I respond.